voldikss/vim-floaterm/README.md

 #### python

 Use `:FloatermNew python` to open a python shell.
 After that you can use `: FloatermSend` to send lines to the Python interactive shell.

+Or you can just select lines and execute `:'<,'>FloatermNew --wintype=split python`, then the selected lines will be sent and executed once a python repl floaterm window is opened.

 This can also work for other languages which have interactive shells, such as lua, node, etc.